 Use the glossary feature when translating files to ensure accurate and consistent translations.
-Document translation is available to all logged in users on the web translator, desktop apps, and API.
+File translation is available to all logged in users on the web translator, desktop apps, and API.

 - Go to www.deepl.com/translator/files

-- Browse for your document or drag your document into the section
+- Browse for your file or drag your file into the section

 - Set the language pair for your translation